culturesofknowledge/emplaces/design/README.md

 # Overview (Display View)

-The descriptions below are best read alongside [images](/images) of the current draft interface.
+The descriptions below are best read alongside [images][1] of the current draft interface.

 The following draft descriptions offer an overview of the different areas of functionality offered by the detail/display view for a single place record.
 The ‘Priority’ sub-heading is meant to track the relative importance of the feature as a development priority for the v.1 gazetteer.

-Please [get in touch with us][2] with your comments and criticism – we value your feedback!
+Please [get in touch with us][2] with your comments and feedback.
+N.B.
+All of the proposed features, descriptions and priorities below are tentative and subject to change.

 ## Basic Concepts

 ### Core and Additional Metadata

-There are two main sources for data in EM Places. _Core metadata_ is periodically drawn by API from the reference gazetteer (currently: GeoNames) and will be comprised of:
+There are two main sources for data in EM Places. _Core metadata_ is periodically drawn by API from one or more reference gazetteers (GeoNames, Getty TGN) and will be comprised of:

 * Preferred Place Name
 * Alternative Names (all entries are indexed, not all are displayed)